MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-all-internal-transactions-of-an-address.md

 <ApiBanner />

-## Step 1: Setup Moralis
+## Step 1: Set Up Moralis

 Read the article [Setting Up Moralis: Getting Started](/web3-data-api/evm/get-your-api-key) and make sure to finish all the steps.
-Only after that you can go ahead to complete this guide.
+Only after that can you go ahead and complete this guide.

 ## Step 2: Get Internal Transactions by Hash

-In this tutorial, you will explore how to get and check details of all [internal transaction](/web3-data-api/evm/internal-transactions) using Moralis Web3 API.
+In this tutorial, you will explore how to get and check details of all [internal transactions](/web3-data-api/evm/internal-transactions) using the Moralis Web3 API.

 :::tip
 If you don't have the transaction hash, you can use the [getWalletTransactions](/web3-data-api/evm/how-to-get-all-transactions-of-an-address) endpoint to find it.
 In the provided example response, you can easily find the transaction hash within the `hash` field.
 Alternatively, you can use [Etherscan](https://etherscan.io/).
-On Etherscan, selecting any transaction reveals the Transaction Hash prominently at the top of the page.
+On Etherscan, selecting any transaction will reveal the transaction hash at the top of the page.
 :::

 ### Full Example Script

-Our script, written in JavaScript, TypeScript, and Python, demonstrates finding all [internal transactions](/web3-data-api/evm/internal-transactions) on blockchain using Moralis' [getWalletTransactions](/web3-data-api/evm/reference/get-wallet-transactions) endpoint.
-By default, internal transactions will not be included on this endpoint.
-However, by using the `include` parameter with a value of `internal_transactions`, each transaction returned will include an additional `internal_transactions` array, containing all internal transactions per transaction.
+Our script, written in JavaScript, TypeScript, and Python, demonstrates how to find all [internal transactions](/web3-data-api/evm/internal-transactions) on a blockchain using Moralis' [getWalletTransactions](/web3-data-api/evm/reference/get-wallet-transactions) endpoint.
+By default, internal transactions will not be included using this endpoint.
+However, using the `include` parameter with a value of `internal_transactions`, each transaction returned will include an additional `internal_transactions` array containing all internal transactions per transaction.

-Here you'll need the parameters: `address`, `chain`, and `include`.
+Here, you'll need the following parameters: `address`, `chain`, and `include`.

-Once you've obtained both the `address` and `chain`, you can copy the following code:
+Once you've obtained both `address` and `chain`, you can copy the following code:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';